i18next/i18next-gitbook/overview/translation-management-systems.md

 ### Does any TMS have a Model Context Protocol (MCP) server?

-As of mid-2026, MCP servers are widely available across the i18next-relevant TMSes — Locize, Crowdin, Lokalise, Phrase, Tolgee, and SimpleLocalize all ship official MCP servers.
+As of mid-2026, MCP servers are widely available across the i18next-relevant TMSes — Locize, Crowdin, Lokalise, Phrase, POEditor, Tolgee, and SimpleLocalize all ship official MCP servers.
 Among the enterprise honorable mentions, Smartling also has one (launched August 2025).
-The vendors that have not yet shipped an MCP server as of mid-2026 are Transifex, Localazy, i18nexus, POEditor, and Smartcat.
+The vendors that have not yet shipped an MCP server as of mid-2026 are Transifex, Localazy, i18nexus and Smartcat.
 The differentiation between vendors has shifted from "does the TMS have an MCP server" to how many tools it exposes, which AI clients it has been tested with, and whether it is registered in the [official MCP Registry](https://registry.modelcontextprotocol.io/).

 ### How do I choose a TMS for an open-source project?